csaq5507/react-interactive-tutorials/README.md

-# react-interactive-tutorials
+# react-interactive-tutorials-cont

 [![npm version](https://badge.fury.io/js/react-interactive-tutorials.svg)](http://badge.fury.io/js/react-interactive-tutorials)
 ![Downloads](http://img.shields.io/npm/dm/react-interactive-tutorials.svg?style=flat)

 Framework for creating unobtrusive interactive tutorials for use in web apps.

+This is a Fork from https://github.com/uptick/react-interactive-tutorials.
+It provides some extra [functionality](/#extra-functionality).

 ## Live Demo

-Have a play around with the live demo here: http://uptick.github.io/react-interactive-tutorials/
+Have a play around with the live demo of the original Repo here: http://uptick.github.io/react-interactive-tutorials/

 ## How it Works